 - Renew their Act of Commitment each year

 - Write a Review of Life (due in May prior to Re-commitment) assessing their spiritual progress and development

 - Comply with the guidelines of the GLC Council, which is the guiding and governing body for the GLC.

 - Write a monthly reflection paper on the monthly reading assignment

 Joining the GLC

-If, after prayerful consideration, and you are Roman Catholic you would like to apply to join the GLC, please contact the Admissions Director:
+If, after prayerful consideration, and you are Roman Catholic you would like to apply to join the GLC, please contact: